Universality for roots of derivatives of entire functions via finite free probability: Background on finite free probability theory

+We conclude this section with a discussion of limit theorems in finite free probability.
 In \cite[Section 6]{Marcus2021} and \cite[Section 6]{Arizmendi-Perales2018} limit theorems are given for a growing number of convolutions of fixed degree polynomials.
 These limits are analogous to the well known Law of Large Numbers and Central Limit Theorem in classical probability theory, which roughly state that the classical convolution-powers of a measure converge to the mean of the measure or to a Gaussian distribution, depending on their rescaling.
 Among other similar results, \cite{Marcus2021} and \cite{Arizmendi-Perales2018} show that if $\{p_i\}_{i \in \N}$ is a sequence of degree $d$ polynomials each with $m_1(p_i) =0$ and $m_2(p_i) =1$, then the $n$-fold finite free convolution, $n^{-nd/2} p_1(\sqrt{n} z) \boxplus_d \ldots \boxplus_d p_n(\sqrt{n} z) $ converges to the $d^{th}$ Hermite polynomial as $n \to \infty$.

-In other words, the Hermite polynomials play the role of the Gaussian distribution in finite free probability.
-It is notable that all of the (finite free) cumulants after the second vanish for both distributions.
+In other words, the Hermite polynomials play the role of the Gaussian distribution in finite free probability, in particular all of the (finite free) cumulants after the second vanish for both distributions.
 The emergence of Hermite polynomials in the finite free central limit theorem and in Theorem \ref{thm:CLT} does not seem to be coincidental.
-Very recently, in \cite[Corollary 3.5]{Arizmendi-Fujie-Perales-Ueda2024}, it is shown that the roots of derivatives of polynomials can be computed by fractional finite free convolution powers.
-So repeated differentiation can be thought of as taking high convolution powers.
-Using the connection between differentiation and multiplicative convolutions in Lemma \ref{lem:diff and boxtimes}, this connection between differentiation and the fractional finite free convolution is the finite free version of a free probability result of Nica and Speicher \cite{MR1400060}.